rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-02/ingest-pipelines-for-BANO.md

 #### Dataset

-BANO – The Open National Address Database, by OpenStreetMap France
+***BANO***: The Open National Address Database, by OpenStreetMap France

-A document describes a postal address in France.
+> A document describes a postal address in France.
 It looks like this:

 ```json
 # demo_csv index